stryker2k2/bls-ctf/README.md

 ## Notes from the Developer
 - Make sure you go down all of the different story paths!
 I spent a lot of time making the story paths entertaining!
+- You will only be allowed to access the remote server after you send a screenshot proving that you've successfully exploited the local file
+- Attempting an exploit against the remote server will cause the hosted process to crash; contact me to reboot the process
 - Contact me via Microsoft Teams or @stryker2k2 on Twitter is you encounter problems/questions/issues
 - dnd.exe SHA256 Hash: 03DD8BC4E10C8CF899EE707C3652E90E3A0F76E55A70B394EDD40FCAD643B8AC